smithavt14/vibe_template/docs/supabase-setup.md

    - In your project dashboard, click the **"Connect"** button in the header
    - In the modal that opens, go to the **"App Frameworks"** tab
    - Select **"Next.js"** and **"App Router"**
-   - Copy the `.env.local` content provided
+   - Copy the `.env` content provided

    **Step 2: Get your Database URL**
    - Still in the Connect modal, go to the **"ORM"** tab